THIS WEBPAGE IS AVAILABLE

 The Holy Family had to flee to Egypt to keep baby Jesus from being killed by the wicked King Herod who saw Him as a threat to his position as King of the Jews!

 This event is also commemorated in the 4th decade of the Joyful Mysteries of the Rosary.
-It has a bittersweet aspect to it in that the Blessed Mother became tragically aware then that, as Simeon told her, the sword of that contradiction would pierce her soul as she would experience immense sorrow in seeing how much her beloved Son would suffer and be rejected, in His earthly ministry and in His Passion (and arguably for centuries to come, as we see from various Church approved apparitions such as at LaSallette, Fatima, and Akita).
+It has a bittersweet aspect to it in that the Blessed Mother became tragically aware then that, as Simeon told her, the sword of that contradiction would pierce her soul, as she would experience immense sorrow in seeing how much her beloved Son would suffer and be rejected, in His earthly ministry and in His Passion.
+(Also arguably for centuries to come, as we see from various Church approved apparitions of our Lady such as those at LaSallette, Fatima, and Akita, in the 19th and 20th centures).

 Christ’s kingdom, as brutally as it was “contradicted” in His Passion, as well as in the subsequent persecution of Christians worldwide ever since, is one that is meant to encompass the whole world, even while His kingdom as He would tell Pontius Pilate was not of this world (John 18:36)!